 \section{Conclusions and Future work}

 In this paper, we have studied the relation between accelerated optimization and discrete variational calculus, proving a symplecticity property for the continuous differential equation in Theorem \ref{thm:wer} which is also preserved by the corresponding discrete variational methods.
-We have derived Classical Momentum (CM) and Nesterov’s Accelerated Gradient methods (NAG) from the discrete Hamiltonian and Lagrange-d'Alembert principles in Theorem \ref{thm:cm-vs-nag} adding forces in our picture and proven a one-to-one correspondence.
+We have derived Classical Momentum (CM) or Polyak's Heavy Ball (PHB), and Nesterov’s Accelerated Gradient methods (NAG) from the discrete Hamiltonian and Lagrange-d'Alembert principles in Theorem \ref{thm:cm-vs-nag} adding forces in the picture and proven a one-to-one correspondence.
 Several simulations were performed showing the applicability of our techniques to optimization.
-The simulations also show that among all the methods, NAG with constant coefficients from the exponentially dilated Lagrangian is the best and simplest choice for general purpose applications.
+Among all the methods, NAG with the constant coefficients from the exponentially dilated Lagrangian, aside of being the simplest choice, it also seems to be the best one for general purpose applications according to the simulations.

-In a future paper, we will study that the proposed optimization algorithm generated by using Lagrange-d'Alembert principle achieves the accelerated rate for minimizing both strongly convex functions and convex functions \cite{WiWiJo16,Shi}.
-The main idea is to discretize, using discrete variational calculus, the continuous Euler-Lagrange equations (with or without forces) while maintaining their convergence rates (see \cite{vaquero} for recent advances in this topic).
-Moreover, the extension to problems of accelerated optimization in manifolds will given using discrete variational calculus and well-know optimization techniques with retraction maps \cite{AbMaSeBookRetraction} (see also \cite{LeeTaoLeok}).
+In a future paper, we will study that the proposed optimization algorithm generated by using Lagrange-d'Alembert principle achieves the accelerated rate for minimizing both strongly convex functions and convex functions \citep{WiWiJo16,Shi}.
+The main idea is to discretize, using discrete variational calculus, the continuous Euler-Lagrange equations (with or without forces) while maintaining their convergence rates \citep[see][, for recent advances in this topic]{vaquero}.
+Moreover, the extension to problems of accelerated optimization in manifolds will given using discrete variational calculus and well-know optimization techniques with retraction maps (\citealp{AbMaSeBookRetraction}; see also \citealp{LeeTaoLeok}).